RosettaCommons/documentation/structure_prediction/simple_cycpep_predict.md

 **-cyclic_peptide:angle_relax_rounds \<int\>** If this option is used, the specified number of FastRelax or FastDesign rounds is carried out with flexible bond angles.
 The cart_bonded energy is automatically set to 0.5 for this step, and the pro_close energy to 0.0.
 The order of operations is: ordinary FastRelax (if any), flexible bond angle FastRelax (if any), flexible bond angle / bond length FastRelax (if any), full Cartesian FastRelax (if any), and one more round of regular FastRelax (only if any rounds were specified that could result in non-ideal bond angles or bond lengths).
 Default behaviour is to have no rounds of flexible bond angle relaxation.<br/><br/>
 **-cyclic_peptide:angle_length_relax_rounds \<int\>** If this option is used, the specified number of FastRelax or FastDesign rounds is carried out with flexible bond angles and flexible bond lengths.
 The cart_bonded energy is automatically set to 0.5 for this step, and the pro_close energy to 0.0.
 Default behaviour is to have no rounds of flexible bond angle / bond length relaxation.
 See note above for order of relaxation rounds.<br/><br/>
 **-cyclic_peptide:cartesian_relax_rounds \<int\>** If this option is used, the specified number of FastRelax or FastDesign rounds is carried out with full Cartesian-space minimization.
 The cart_bonded energy is automatically set to 0.5 for this step, and the pro_close energy to 0.0.
 Default behaviour is to have no rounds of Cartesian-space relaxation.
 See note above for order of relaxation rounds.<br/><br/>

 **-out:file:o \<pdb_filename\>** OR **-out:file:silent \<silent_filename\>**  Prefix for PDB files that will be written out, OR name of the binary silent file that will be generated.<br/><br/>

+# Additional flags for crosslinked structures

+The simple_cycpep_predict application can also attempt to predict structures cross-linked with three-way crosslinkers like 1,3,5-tris(bromomethyl)benzene (TBMB).
+Additional input flags are used to specify which L- or D-cysteine residues are linked with TBMB:

+**-cyclic_peptide:TBMB_positions \<IntegerVector\>** If provided, then these positions will be linked by a 1,3,5-tris(bromomethyl)benzene crosslinker.
+3N positions must be specified, and every group of three will be linked.
+Unused if not specified.<br/><br/>
+**-cyclic_peptide:use_TBMB_filters** \<bool\> If true, then filters are applied based on distance between TBMB cysteines and on constraints to discard GenKIC solutions that can't be crosslinked easily.
+True by default.<br/><br/>
+**-cyclic_peptide:TBMB_sidechain_distance_filter_multiplier** \<Real\> A multiplier for the distance cutoff for TBMB cysteines.
+Higher values result in more permissive filtering.
+Default 1.0.<br/><br/>
+**-cyclic_peptide:TBMB_constraints_energy_filter_multiplier** \<Real\> A multiplier for the constraints energy for TBMB cysteines.
+Higher values result in more permissive filtering.
+Default 1.0.

 # Other useful flags